DeeKayHT/IlluminEngine/README.md

 * How to program with OpenGL from basic to advanced rendering techniques
 * Learn and the ins and outs of a game engine by creating one from scratch

-Currently IlluminEngine builds only as a 32-bit application on Windows.
+Currently IlluminEngine builds only as a 32-bit application on Windows using Visual Studio 2015.

 ---
 ### Tutorials